gdscvt/Github-Workshop-Demo/README.md

  ## Github Terminology 🤓

  > git clone => Clones a Git repository to a specified directory.
-Changes made to the cloned repo
+Changes made to the cloned repo (laptop)
- >              can then be pushed (or branched off) to the original repo.
+ >              can then be pushed (or branched off) to the original repo (on Github).
 This means the ownership
  >              of the repo is still the original creator.

  > fork => Like git clone, creates a copy of the repository.
 However, the copy made is now seperated